 Step 4 – Destructive testing

-All of the above is definitely very time-consuming and grueling.
+All of the above is very time-consuming and grueling.
 To avoid all such laborious tasks, you must make sure that you bring in only tested PCBs into your premises before installing them into your products.
 Thus, you need a manufacturer who builds the best PCBs and tests them rigorously before delivering them to you.
-JHYPCB is one such manufacturer that uses only the best components to build PCBs and has every PCB assembly from China tested at the in-house test fixture before delivering the same to clients.
+JHYPCB is one such manufacturer that uses only the best components to make PCBs and has every PCB assembly from China tested at the in-house test fixture before delivering the same to clients.